Svante Pääbo: Awards and honours

 In 1992, he received the Gottfried Wilhelm Leibniz Prize of the Deutsche Forschungsgemeinschaft, which is the highest honour awarded in German research.
 Pääbo was elected a member of the Royal Swedish Academy of Sciences in 2000, and in 2004 was elected an international member of the National Academy of Sciences.
+He received the Ernst Schering Prize in 2003.
 In 2005, he received the prestigious Louis-Jeantet Prize for Medicine.
 In 2008, Pääbo was added to the members of the Order Pour le Mérite for Sciences and Arts.
 In the same year, he received the Golden Plate Award of the American Academy of Achievement.
 In October 2009, the Foundation For the Future announced that Pääbo had been awarded the 2009 Kistler Prize for his work isolating and sequencing ancient DNA, beginning in 1984 with a 2,400-year-old mummy.
 In June 2010, the Federation of European Biochemical Societies (FEBS) awarded him the Theodor Bücher Medal for outstanding achievements in Biochemistry and Molecular Biology.
 In 2013, he received Gruber Prize in Genetics for groundbreaking research in evolutionary genetics.
+In 2014, Pääbo was awarded the Swedish :sv:Learning Ladder Prize.
 In June 2015, he was awarded the degree of DSc (honoris causa) at NUI Galway.
 He was elected a Foreign Member of the Royal Society in 2016, and in 2017, was awarded the Dan David Prize.
-In 2018, he received the Princess of Asturias Awards in the category of Scientific Research, in 2020 the Japan Prize, in 2021 the Massry Prize and in 2022 the Nobel Prize in Physiology or Medicine for sequencing the first Neanderthal genome.
+In 2018, he received the Princess of Asturias Awards in the category of Scientific Research and the Körber European Science Prize, in 2020 the Japan Prize, in 2021 the Massry Prize and in 2022 the Nobel Prize in Physiology or Medicine for sequencing the first Neanderthal genome.

 Personal life

 Pääbo wrote in his 2014 book Neanderthal Man: In Search of Lost Genomes that he is bisexual.
 He assumed he was gay until he met Linda Vigilant, an American primatologist and geneticist whose "boyish charms" attracted him.
+"I had many relationships with men, but I also had girlfriends now and again".
 They have co-authored many papers, are married and raising a son and a daughter together in Leipzig.